-What day and time is my class?
+What day and time is my online course?

 Our courses run asynchronously; meaning, you will NOT need to be online at any particular time.
 Assignments for CNF classes are given on a weekly basis; you should submit each assignment by a given deadline, but in most classes you will have at least an entire week to complete the assignment.
 We realize that our students live in many different areas and have different work schedules, so classes are designed to be flexible.
 Courses feature one live conference session, which does require that you be online at a particular time; however, participation in this session is completely optional, and instructors make an effort to offer times that can accommodate most students.
 This is scheduled by the instructor after class begins.
 If you are not able to participate in the live conference you will still be able to view a recording of it during the remaining weeks of the class.
 Please note that there are no video conferences in boot camp courses.

 Some online programs work on a “synchronous” model, which requires you to be online at an assigned time each week.
-The asynchronous model used in our classes means that you do not have to be online at any particular time of day, and can approach the class assignments at your own pace throughout the week based on your schedule.
-While some optional events, such as class video conferences, do take place at a specific time, the majority of class activities can be completed according to your schedule.
+The asynchronous model used in our classes means that you do not have to be online at any particular time of day, and can approach the class assignments at your own pace based on your schedule.
+While some optional events—such as class video conferences—do take place at a specific time, the majority of class activities can be completed according to your schedule.

 Classes are small—limited to 14 students per section—which means you’ll receive individual attention and feedback on your work.

 Good writing instructors not only need to be skilled writers, but also need to have experience in teaching what they know to others.
 That’s why all of our instructors are professional writers with extensive teaching experience.